The Difference Between a Balance Sheet and an Income Statement

 Shayne Albine

-Shayne Albine is the Southeast Regional Vice President of Commercial Surety for Old Republic Surety.
+Shayne Albine is the Vice President Field Underwriting - Commercial for Old Republic Surety.
 Before joining Old Republic Surety Company in 2013 as a Senior Commercial Underwriter, she was an Account Underwriter of Bond and Specialty Insurance for Travelers.
+Shayne holds a B.A.
+Environmental Studies, Rollins College – Winter Park, FL.